Try this hilarious indoor game for preschoolers.

 RELATED: Check out these kid activities at home!

 The idea was to see which animal you could grab using the claw.

 My preschoolers took turns seeing which animal they could hold.
 Since all of the animals were mixed up, it was so funny to see their reaction as each one was captured.

 Some variations to get your preschoolers talking and thinking would be:

 Blindfold the child pulling from the basket.
 Say clues to help them guess which animal they picked.

-Keep the blindfold off and ask your child to, “find and grab the animal with blue spots and a large fin”.
-Use descriptive words to help increase their vocabulary and pay attention to detail.
+Keep the blindfold off use descriptive words to help increase their vocabulary and pay attention to detail.

 Count the animals grabbed.

-Sort the animals by classifying into different categories.
-Animals found in water, land animals, animals with a tail, etc.
+Sort the animals by classifying them into different categories—animals found in water, land animals, animals with a tail, etc.

 RELATED: Curious about how to spend the days with kids?
 Check out our predictable schedule.